I have a system

 If you go to as many movies as I do, you should consider Regal Unlimited, but that’s a topic for another day.

 What if I Don’t Agree with You?

 My movie reviews are polarizing.
 I don’t know why.
 I just write what I feel.

 Some people really do not agree with me.

 I haven’t seen a lot of in-between.

 What kind of person are you?

-If you find that you hate my reviews, you’ll find a list of movies that are “Must-See” for you.
+If you find that you love my reviews, my “Must-See” movies will be your “Must-See” movies.